PortaText/nasanews-shortcode-serverless/README.md

  * [PortaText NodeJS SDK](https://github.com/PortaText/node-sdk) to handle campaigns and send messages.
  * Google URL Shortener service ([https://goo.gl/](https://goo.gl/)) to send a short url in the SMS messages.

+# How it works
+* Every day, **index.fetch** will be run by a [CloudWatch Event](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and will download and parse the RSS feed, saving the latest in DynamoDB.
+* When a new item is detected, an event is sent through SNS that will be handled by **exports.createCampaign** and use the PortaText API to create a new campaign.
+* When a new campaign is created, PortaText will notify via SNS and **index.handleNotifications** will start this new campaign, so the news is sent to all the subscribers.
+* When a user sends NASANEWS to 32458, PortaText sends an opt-in notification via SNS.
+* **index.handleNotifications** will notice this and will grab the latest item from DynamoDB and send it to this new subscriber.

 # License
 The source code is released under Apache 2 License.